diodonfrost/terraform-aws-lambda-scheduler-stop-start/README.md

 ## Examples

-* [Basic EC2 scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/ec2-schedule) - Create lamnda functions to stop ec2 with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT
+* [EC2 scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/ec2-schedule) - Create lamnda functions to stop ec2 with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT
 * [Rds aurora - mariadb scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/rds-schedule) - Create lamnda functions to stop rds mariadb and aurora cluster with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT
+* [Autoscaling scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/autoscaling-schedule) - Create lamnda functions to suspend autoscaling group and stop ec2 instances in it with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->